 Press Boxes are located on the Promenade and Alaska Airlines Club Levels.

-Credentials: Credentials will be issued only to legitimate media.
+Credentials: Credentials: Credentials will be issued only to legitimate media.
 Season credentials will be issued only to those news agencies that cover the Giants on a daily basis.
-All requests for regular season media and photo credentials must be submitted on Major League Baseball's online credential site: https://credentials.mlb.com.
+All requests for regular season media and photo credentials must be submitted on Major League Baseball's online credential site: https://credentials.MLB.
 Media that do not receive full-season Giants credentials may obtain single credentials.
 Media will need to apply on the website 48 hours in advance of each game requested.
 Daily media credentials are subject to availability.
 All daily media credentials can be picked up at the Media Credential Distribution Center, located adjacent to the Dignity Health Center on the Portwalk.
 Credentials must be visibly worn at all times.

-Bob Stevens Press Box: Bob Stevens Press Box: The Bob Stevens Press Box is located on the Promenade Level of AT&T Park, directly above Sections 113-117.
+Bob Stevens Press Box: Bob Stevens Press Box: The Bob Stevens Press Box is located on the Promenade Level of Oracle Park, directly above Sections 113-117.
 The entrance to the press box can be accessed via the media elevator or adjacent stairwell from the Blue Shield Field Club Level walkway.
 The press box is a working area for the news media and no cheering or other distracting noise is permitted at any time.
 Anyone violating this policy will be asked to leave the premises.
 Persons without credentials will not be admitted.

-Hodges-Simmons Broadcast Center: All broadcast booths for live game coverage are located at the Hodges-Simmons Broadcast Center on the Alaska Airlines Club Level of AT&T Park (one level above the press box).
+Hodges-Simmons Broadcast Center: All broadcast booths for live game coverage are located at the Hodges-Simmons Broadcast Center on the Alaska Airlines Club Level of Oracle Park (one level above the press box).
 From the Blue Shield Field Club Level walkway, take the media elevator or adjacent stairwell to the Alaska Airlines Club Level to access the broadcast booths.
 Persons without credentials will not be admitted.
 Booth 10 is the Visiting General Manager's box.
 The Broadcast Center can also be accessed from the Alaska Airlines Club Level near Section 219.

 Sam Skinner Media Lounge: The Sam Skinner Media Lounge is located directly behind the broadcast booths on the Alaska Airlines Club Level.
 The lounge is open for pre-game meal service beginning two hours prior to game time to accredited media members only.
 There is a nominal charge for meals.